-Objective C: To provide for community involvement in transit system affairs.
+Objective B: To provide for community involvement in transit system affairs.

-Standard 1: Clovis Transit should become involved in and work with citizens groups, the Chamber of Commerce, the Downtown Association and other area merchant associations, to communicate the services and benefits of Clovis Transit.
+Standard 1: Clovis Transit should become involved in and work with citizens groups, the Chamber of Commerce, and other area merchant associations, to communicate the services and benefits of Clovis Transit.

-Standard 2: Clovis Transit should develop a public relations program with area schools to educate children about the bus system
+Standard 2: Clovis Transit should develop a public relations program with area schools to educate children about the bus system.